Aiken Hook A Kid On Golf

 The program was recognized in 2006 as the Site of the Year out of 250 Hook A Kid On Golf Clinics across the country.
 Program coordinator and President of the Aiken Junior Sports Association Joe Spencer received the Don Springer award at a special ceremony.

 A number of our participants from the past have joined local golf teams at the Middle and High Schools.
-Two of our first participants have received golf scholarships for college.
+Several of our first participants have received golf scholarships for college.
 Golf proficiency is one measure of the success of the program but the more important one is the kids being introduced to a game they can play throughout their life.
 Golf provides a great venue to teach many important concepts- honesty, respect for your opponents, responsibility for knowing and abiding by the rules, proper behavior and individual responsibility for your performance.

 The program was incorporated as the Aiken Junior Sports Association (AJSA) and IRS approval was granted for 501 (c)(3) status as a nonprofit organization.
 The Aiken Hook A Kid On Golf is conducted under the AJSA.
 All funds are used for purchase of materials or providing lunches.
 No individuals or Clubs receive compensation except two college interns were added in 2021.
 Contributions to support the program should be made to the Aiken Junior Sports Association and sent to 203 Club Villa Drive West, Aiken, SC 29803.